Togarashi: Popular Japanese Spice Blend

 Nanami togarashi has the same flavor with a heightened citrus tang so this can also be a good candidate.
 If you are making seafood dishes, then this is the perfect stand-in for Shichimi Togarashi as its citrusy flavor complements seafood.

 Dukkah is another blend of spices containing sesame seeds like our mix which can be a good alternative.
-Dukkah has hazelnuts in it that give it a nutty flavor that makes it a good substitute.
+Dukkah has hazelnuts that give it a nutty flavor.

 Shichimi Togarashi is the perfect “trifecta of seasoning” comprising citrus, chili, and earthy notes, which is gaining popularity as a spice mix throughout the world.